lentinj/ie-vm/README.rst

 fetch.sh (url)
-    Given a URL to a .txt file full of URLs (like what MS link to), fetch all files within and run convert.sh on them. convert.sh (directory)
-    Given a directory containing a RAR file, convert contents into a QCOW2 file ready for use with QEMU start.sh (QCOW image)
+    Given a URL to a .txt file full of URLs (like what MS link to), fetch all files within, uncompress and convert into a QCOW2 file for use with QEMU, which will be waiting for you in the current directory. start.sh (QCOW image)
     Fetch virtio.iso if not already there, and start the image with reasonable options